You're all set!

 Previous day reviews and code exercises that strengthen concepts and skills.

 Learn key objectives through guided practice, discussions, presentations, guest lectures, and activities.

 Nom nom time

-Continue to work through lunch, grab a bite at a local spot, or make your own at our on-campus kitchens
+Continue to work through lunch.
+Grab a bite at a local spot, or make your own at our on-campus kitchens.

 Labs & Workstation

 Guided practice with on-hand mentors to work on weekly, personal, and group projects.
 Work on labs solo or in groups.
-Receive over-the-shoulder help whenever it is needed.
+Receive over-the-shoulder help whenever it is needed

-Regular check-ins from our student success crew, employer relations team, and instructors / mentors
+Regular check-ins from our student success crew, employer relations team, and instructors / mentors.

-End of formal class
+End of class